 Jerkass Woobie: Documents reveal that Chris Walker is a former military police officer who's likely suffering from PTSD.
 A document from later in the game reveals that he's actually trying to contain the Walrider by killing everyone he sees, hence why he keeps chasing you.
 Miles lampshades this after the Walrider tears Walker apart in front of him.

-The doctor who licks Waylon's face at the beginning of Whistleblower evokes this.
+Andrew, the doctor who licks Waylon's face at the beginning while he is strapped down for morphogenic therapy.